DillonKyleDev/FlatEngine/README.md

 ## About:

-FlatEngine2D is a 2D game engine made using SDL2 and ImGui.
-It is a passion project and is intended to replace Unity in all my future 2D game development projects.
+FlatEngine2D is a 2D game engine made using SDL2, ImGui, and Box2D.
+It is a passion project and is intended to replace Unity in all of my future 2D game development projects.
 Maybe you will find it useful as well.
 I will also be using the bones of the engine I develop here to create a full 3D game engine in the future.
-See the license for details about using the engine and code, but as far as code I have written and assets I've created, you are free to use them as you wish, and you are also free to credit me if you would like to but it is not required.
+See the license for details about using the engine and code, but as far as code I have written and assets I've created, you are free to use them as you wish.
 Additionally, I would love to see any projects you are working on or have used any of the engine code for if you would be willing to share it.

 I've spent a lot of time with the Unity game engine and so have found comfort in it's design philosophy.
 I will be adopting many of Unity's methods for handling various things within my engine.